Ashok0/EnderalVREssentials/README.md

 ### SkyVRaan Configuration
 SkyVRaan adds shimmering water effects to the game.
 SkyVRaan has been pre-configured with Wabbajack but the configuration process has been documented below for reference.
 If you have installed a terrain LOD mod, disable any correpsonding .esm files when patching SkyVRaan as terrain LOD .esm files only need to be active when running DynDOLOD/xLODGen.

+1. If you have updated Synthesis, you MUST remove files from older versions by removing the following folder:  C:\Users\ (My Username)\AppData\Local\Temp\Synthesis
-1. Close Mod Organizer 2 if open
+2. Close Mod Organizer 2 if open
-2. Create a blank Skyrim.ini file in C:\Users\ (Username)\Documents\My Games\Skyrim VR\
+3. Create a blank Skyrim.ini file in C:\Users\ (Username)\Documents\My Games\Skyrim VR\
-3. Install .NET SDK 5.0 and remove any previously installed .NET runtimes.
+4. Install .NET SDK 5.0 and remove any previously installed .NET runtimes.
 You can confirm .NET SDK 5.0 is properly installed by running the following from your command prompt:  dotnet --info
-4. Launch MO2 and select Tools > Executables > Add an executable ("+" icon in upper left) > Add from file > Navigate to C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\Data\Synthesis\ > Select Synthesis.exe > OK
+5. Launch MO2 and select Tools > Executables > Add an executable ("+" icon in upper left) > Add from file > Navigate to C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\Data\Synthesis\ > Select Synthesis.exe > OK
-5. Right click on "Overwrite" in the left window pane and select: Clean Overwrite > OK.
+6. Right click on "Overwrite" in the left window pane and select: Clean Overwrite > OK.
 (If applicable, this option may not be available if your overwrite folder is already clean)
-6. Select Synthesis from upper right dropdown and click RUN
+7. Select Synthesis from upper right dropdown and click RUN
-7. Select Skyrim VR
+8. Select Skyrim VR
-8. Select Git Repository (2nd icon in upper left)
+9. Select Git Repository (2nd icon in upper left)
-9. Search for SkyVRaan and select the "+" icon next to SkyVRaanAutoPatcher and SkyVRaanWeatherPatcher
+10. Search for SkyVRaan and select the "+" icon next to SkyVRaanAutoPatcher and SkyVRaanWeatherPatcher
-10. Click RUN icon
+11. Click RUN icon
-11. Wait for the utility to report "Completed" and close Synthesis.
+12. Wait for the utility to report "Completed" and close Synthesis.
 If Synthesis errors out when patching SkyVRaan, try the following:
 	- Select SkyVRaanAutoPatcher and SkyVRaanWeatherPatcher in the left hand bar and set "Mutagen" and "Synthesis" to "Latest".
 	- Click "Skyrim VR" in the top bar.
 Under Data Folder Location, enter the following path: C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\Data
-12. Right click on "Overwrite" and select "Create Mod".
+13. Right click on "Overwrite" and select "Create Mod".
 Enter a custom name i.e. Synthesis output and click OK.
-13. Tick "Synthesis output" in the left window pane and make sure "Synthesis.esp" is near the bottom of your Plugin load order and ticked in the right window pane.
+14. Tick "Synthesis output" in the left window pane and make sure "Synthesis.esp" is near the bottom of your Plugin load order and ticked in the right window pane.
-14. Revert the upper right dropdown bar back to "SKSE".
+15. Revert the upper right dropdown bar back to "SKSE".
-15. You may need to re-run this process if you change your load order.
+16. You may need to re-run this process if you change your load order.

 ### DynDOLOD Configuration
 DynDOLOD is a set of simple tools based on xEdit/xLODGen to automatically create a Skyrim mod based on the load order which adds distant LOD for objects and trees to Skyrim.